Four unique days on how to compile executive pay and reward structures.

-Following successful 2018 and 2019 Reward Academy programs, we are delighted to tell you that the program - in partnership with Copenhagen Business School - will be back for a third year in 2020.
-See the dates for the 2020 sessions below as well as the program description and statements from previous participants.
-Please note registration is handled through CBS.
+Following successful 2018 and 2019 Reward Academy programs, we are delighted to tell you that the program - in partnership with Copenhagen Business School - will be back for a third time in 2021.
+(The 2020 Reward Academy was unfortunately postponed due to the COVID-19 pandemic).
+See the dates for the 2021 sessions below as well as the program description and statements from previous participants.
+Please note the first two sessions will be virtual/online and registration is handled through CBS.

-In order to equip companies with capabilities to meet new demands in the market place, the HCA Group at CBS, in partnership with Mercer Denmark, has established the Reward Academy for Senior Executive Remuneration professionals and other senior roles involved in the executive remuneration progress, e.g. remuneration Committee meetings etc. The program consists of four one-day seminars from May to September.
+In order to equip companies with capabilities to meet new demands in the market place, the HCA Group at CBS, in partnership with Mercer Denmark, has established the Reward Academy for Senior Reward and Senior HR Professionals with exposure to executive remuneration, e.g. Remuneration Committee meetings, corporate governance etc. The program consists of four one-day seminars from May to September.

 The purpose of the Reward Academy is to expose business professionals to leading research and best practices in the area of executive remuneration and corporate governance while providing an opportunity to meet and learn from each other’s experiences.
 The seminars combine academic presentations, industry experts’ presentations and relevant cases.